threenine/nostr-article-publish/README.md

 # Obstrlish

-An Obsidian plugin that enables the publishing of long form articles to the Nostr Protocol.
+An Obsidian plugin that enables the publishing of long form articles (Kind 30023) to the Nostr Protocol.

 Nostr is an open protocol with a rapidly expanding suite of tools, simplifying the integration of Nostr across various corners of the Internet.